How to Spot Red Flags, Fake Breeders & Avoid Online Fraud

 There’s a Maine Coon kitten scam going around.
 At first, I didn’t even recognize it!

-Recently, on our Facebook page, we started seeing comments with links to so-called "pet services" advertising available kittens.
+On our Facebook page, we started receiving comments with links to so-called "pet services" advertising available kittens.

-It seemed harmless at first - maybe just people sharing breeders.
+It seemed helpful at first - people sharing breeders.
 But I soon realized these weren’t breeders at all.
 They were scammers.

 They've become increasingly deceptive, popping up in trusted spaces like Facebook groups, comment sections, and even sponsored ads.